-The Manor Montessori School was founded over fifty-five years ago in a small house which resembled a miniature English Manor; hence the name “Manor Montessori.”
+The Manor Montessori School was founded over sixty years ago in a small house which resembled a miniature English Manor; hence the name “Manor Montessori.”

 Our school motto, “Learn to love to do well and you shall,” exemplifies the attitude of our children, parents, and teachers.
 Given this ideal learning environment, children will develop a lifelong love of learning and will strive to reach their fullest potential.

-Mrs. Katherine Damico is the Director of the school.
+Mrs. Katherine Damico is the Head of School.
 She holds a Bachelor of Science degree in Elementary Education and received her primary training at the Washington Montessori Institute.
 Mrs. Damico taught at the primary level for ten years at The Manor Montessori School and served as co-director for four years.
 She has served as Director for over twenty years.
 As a child, Katherine attended elementary Montessori classes at Manor and in Bergamo, Italy.

 Ms. Christine Feinstein is the Director of the school.
 She holds a B.A.
 Degree in English Literature from Vassar College, an M.A. in English Literature from Boston University, an AMI Primary Montessori diploma from the Washington Montessori Institute and an M.Ed. from Loyola University.
 A former literary agent specializing in children’s literature, Ms. Feinstein fell in love with the Montessori method when her own daughter enrolled at The Manor Montessori School.
 She taught at Manor for seven years before taking the position of Director.